AndyBrunner/Domino-JAddin/docs/README.md

 03.02.2019 09:36:29   RunJava shutdown.
 ```

-### 7. Frequently Asked Questions
+### 7. Common Error Messages

-- Q: How do I develop my JAddin project in Eclipse?
-- A: Make sure you include the two JAddin framework class files and the notes.jar file (installed with Notes and Domino) as external files in your project.
+**Error Message** | **Possible Reason**

-- Q: During startup, I see the error message `RunJava: Can't find class JAddIn or lotus/notes/addins/jaddin/AddinName in the classpath.
-Class names are case-sensitive.`
-- A: The RunJava task was unable to load the class.
+`RunJava: Can't find class JAddIn or lotus/notes/addins/jaddin/AddinName in the classpath.
+Class names are case-sensitive.` | The RunJava task was unable to load the class.
 Make sure that it is written with exact upper and lower case characters.

-- Q: During startup, I see the error message `JAddin: Unable to load Java class AddinName`
-- A: The JAddin framework was unable to load the user class.
+`JAddin: Unable to load Java class AddinName` | The JAddin framework was unable to load the user class.
 Make sure that it is written with exact upper and lower case characters.

-- Q: During startup, I see the error message `RunJava: Can't find stopAddin method for class AddinName.`
-- A: The user class must be loaded thru the JAddin framework and not directly from RunJava.
+`RunJava: Can't find stopAddin method for class AddinName.` | The user class must be loaded thru the JAddin framework and not directly from RunJava.
 Use the command `Load RunJava JAddin AddinName` to start the user class.

-- Q: During startup, I see the error message `RunJava JVM: java.lang.NoClassDefFoundError: Addinname (wrong name: AddinName)`
-- A: The user class name in the command and the internal name do not match.
+`RunJava JVM: java.lang.NoClassDefFoundError: Addinname (wrong name: AddinName)` | The user class name in the command and the internal name do not match.
 Most likely you have not typed the name with correct upper and lower case characters.

-- Q: I see out-of-memory errors in Java while executing my add-in.
-- A: All Java add-ins execute in a single Java Virtual Machine (JVM) in RunJava.
+`Out of memory` | All Java add-ins execute in a single Java Virtual Machine (JVM) in RunJava.
 The Domino Notes.Ini parameter `JavaMaxHeapSize=xxxxMB` may be used to increase the heap space.

+### 8. Frequently Asked Questions

+- Q: How do I develop my JAddin project in Eclipse?
+- A: Make sure you include the two JAddin framework class files and the notes.jar file (installed with Notes and Domino) as external files in your project.

 - Q: What is the heartbeart in JAddin?
 - A: The main thread in JAddin gets triggered every 15 seconds to perform some internal housekeeping tasks.
 One of these checks makes sure that the Java heap space does not get filled up to avoid out-of-memory errors.
 If the free space falls below 10 percent, the Java virtual machine garbage collector is invoked and a message is written to the console.